PRIVACY POLICY FOR CONTRIBUTORS

 In law you are the data subject and you have several rights that you can exercise over your data.
 These rights include:

-· The right to data portability.
-You have the right, in certain circumstances, to obtain personal information you’ve provided us with (in a structured, commonly used and machine-readable format) and to reuse it elsewhere or to ask us to transfer this to a third party of your choice;
+- The right to data portability.
+You have the right, in certain circumstances, to obtain personal data you’ve provided us with (in a structured, commonly used and machine-readable format) and to reuse it elsewhere or to ask us to transfer this to a third party of your choice;

-· The right to object.
-You can ask us to stop processing your personal information, and we will do so if we are:
+- The right to object.
+You can ask us to stop processing your personal data, and we will do so if we are:

-· relying on our own (or someone else’s legitimate interests) to process your personal information, save where we can demonstrate our compelling legal grounds for the processing; or
+- relying on our own (or someone else’s) legitimate interests to process your personal data, save where we can demonstrate our compelling legal grounds for the processing; or

-· processing your personal information for direct marketing;
+- processing your personal data for direct marketing;

 There will not usually be a charge for handling a request to exercise your rights.